 A baby’s first exposure to water is at bath time.
 Because of their small size, infants are often bathed in sinks or specially designed infant tubs.
-While these are much smaller than a full-sized tub of water, there are still safety concerns.
+While these are much smaller than a full-sized tub of water, safety concerns remain.

 Infants under four months old have limited head and neck control.
 It can be difficult for them to elevate their heads above even a shallow amount of water.
 When bathing an infant, parents should keep towels and other necessary items within arm’s reach to avoid leaving the baby unattended.
 Accidents can happen within seconds, so it is best to prevent them.

-Some parents enjoy swimming with their baby.
+Some parents enjoy swimming with their babies.
 This may be at a home pool or in one of the very popular baby swimming classes now available.
 However, the American Academy of Pediatrics does not recommend swimming lessons until after the first birthday.
-This is because infants lack the developmental skills necessary to keep their heads above water in order to breathe.
+This is because infants lack the developmental skills to keep their heads above water to breathe.

 Time in the pool can be fun and engaging, but parents should not expect their infant to be able to swim.
 Baby swimming classes should be seen as a fun baby-parent activity, not as a water safety or drowning prevention measure.

 Toddlers are at high risk for water-related accidents.
-According to the Centers for Disease Control and Prevention, drowning is the second most common cause of death in one to four year olds (birth defects are number one).
+According to the Centers for Disease Control and Prevention, drowning is the second most common cause of death in one to four-year-olds (birth defects are number one).
 These accidents most often occur when a toddler unexpectedly manages to get access to a swimming pool.
-It is, therefore, important the parents be vigilant in preventing unsupervised access, including above ground and kiddie pools.
+Therefore, parents must be vigilant in preventing unsupervised access, including above ground and kiddie pools.

 Young toddlers are still learning to walk, and those who do may not have the best coordination.
 They can easily make their way toward a pool, and fall in.
 Although swimming classes are recommended for this age group, adult supervision is still necessary.